WQvist/timekeeper/README.md

 The python script then calculates my 'flex' (which is Swedish for flexible overtime), and writes it to another file in my Dropbox.

-In the future I will add a function to send me an email every friday after work to tell me how much flex I have
+In the future I will add a function to send me an email every friday after work to tell me how much flex I have.